BookingSync/operations/README.md

 end
 ```

-Precondition is supposed to return either a Success() monad if operation is ok to proceed with the updates or `Failure(:error_symbol)` if we want to interrupt the operation execution.
+Precondition is supposed to return either a Success() monad if an operation is ok to proceed with the updates or `Failure(:error_symbol)` if we want to interrupt the operation execution.

 Besides just a symbol, it is possible to return a Failure with a hash: